Filed for bankruptcy, or thinking of filing, and asking yourself, "How long does a bankruptcy stay on my credit report?"

 Can you get bankruptcy off your report faster?

-What's interesting is that there's no minimum amount of time for bankruptcy to stay on your credit report.
-10 years is only the maximum.
+What's interesting is that there's no minimum amount of time before bankruptcy can be removed from your credit report; 10 years is only the maximum.
 So get a free credit score and credit report and look really closely for mistakes.

-If you find any mistakes with your personal information, debts, creditors, timelines, file a dispute with the credit bureau.
-Bankruptcies must be filed correctly and any mistakes mean that the bureau will have to remove it from your report.
+If you find any errors with your personal information, debts, creditors, timelines or other information, file a dispute with the credit bureau.
+Any entries related to your bankruptcy must appear on your credit report correctly, and mistakes could force a credit bureau to remove the bankruptcy from your report.

 If you notice that a bankruptcy doesn't come off your credit report after the expiration date, you should file a dispute with the credit bureaus.